What codependency actually is

 - Low self-worth: The belief that your value depends on being useful or loved.

 Healthy love includes generosity, empathy, and compromise.
 Codependency looks similar on the surface, but the motivation is different.
 Generosity is chosen and reversible.
-Codependency is automatic and feels mandatory.
-A clear test is asking what happens when you try to stop.
-If the pattern feels impossible to interrupt, the behavior has crossed from love into codependency.
+Codependency is automatic and feels mandatory, often driven by a quiet fear of abandonment rather than genuine desire.
+If you keep asking yourself "am I codependent?", the honest test is watching what happens when you try to stop.
+When people-pleasing feels impossible to interrupt, when caretaking runs on autopilot, and when saying no triggers real dread, the behavior has crossed from love into codependency.

 Twelve signs of codependency